Mikestriken/GitCAD/README.md

    *The Script can be ran multiple times without error.*
    To see how to change `x` configuration post initialization see the [Changing Things](#changing-things) section.

+6. Update your `.gitattributes` with LFS files you want to track.
+   - `git lfs track "*.zip"`
+   - `git lfs track "**/no_extension/*"` -- folder created by this script to track files without extension
+   - `git lfs track "*.brp"`
+   - `git lfs track "*.Map.*"`
+   - `git lfs track "*.png"` -- thumbnail pictures

+8. Verify `.gitattributes` tracking files you want to track:
+   `git check-attr --all /path/to/file/to/check`

-6. Update your `README.md` documentation for collaboration.
+9. Update your `README.md` documentation for collaboration.
    *Template available in [Template Readme](#template-readmemd).*

 ## Updating